TheSignPainter98/adjust-keys/README.md

 If called from blender, the arranged keycaps are imported, otherwise, the generated `.obj` files (one for each cap) are left on disk.

-It's important to note that _no other vertices should be present in the object files!_
+It’s important to note that _no other vertices should be present in the object files!_
 Some cleaned KAT profile models are provided, but for other models, please make sure that only the vertices of the keycap are present in the file as otherwise this can mess up alignment when the script translates models to be adjacent to the origin.

 ### Setting up `adjustglyphs`